Skip to main content

 Attending the Occupational Health service

 Assessing your fitness to do the job is usually based on your filled-in questionnaire.
-But, depending on your medical history, or the work you will be doing, you may get asked:

-• for a GP report
+• GP report

-• for a specialist report
+• specialist report

 Confidentiality